-Fund/Stock Strategy Date Total Return Benchmark Perfor- mance Since Issue Date Contrarian Ideas 2020 MJ (ETFMG Alternative Harvest ETF) XOP (SPDR S&P Oil & Gas Exploration and Production ETF) LQDH (iShares Interest Rate Hedged Corporate Bond ETF) Contrarian Idea: Cannabis Sector.
+Benchmark Perfor- Fund/Stock Strategy Date Total Return mance Since Issue Date Contrarian Ideas 2020 MJ (ETFMG Alternative Harvest ETF) XOP (SPDR S&P Oil & Gas Exploration and Production ETF) LQDH (iShares Interest Rate Hedged Corporate Bond ETF) Contrarian Idea: Cannabis Sector.
 Cannabis stocks got crushed in 2019, but underlying demand for medical cannabis, along with public acceptance of the idea, continued to grow.
 Contrarian Idea: Energy.
 The energy sector lagged in 2019, but if there is a rebound in growth, combined with a protracted dollar decline, energy could handily outperform in 2020.
 Contrarian Idea: Rising Rates.
 Bonds surged in 2019 and the broad consensus is for perma-low rates.
 But the Fed is now targeting higher inflation, and if growth rebounds, rates could easily move higher.
-12/31/19 MJ: -30.34% XOP: -53.71% LQDH: -2.41% SPY: 7.63% International Exposure IQLT - iShares Edge MSCI International Quality Factor ETF.
-VIGI - Vanguard International Dividend Appreciation ETF GSIE - Goldman Sachs ActiveBeta International Equity ETF and while the outlook for the U.S. markets remains strong, proper diversification must be maintained for investors with long-term time horizons.
-So, we've done a deep dive into the very overpopulated world of international ETFs and selected the few ETFs that 1/14/2020 IQLT: -1.23% VIGI: 1.64% GSIE: -4.73% ACWX: -4.52% Opportunities in Small Caps IJR: iShares Core S&P Small-Cap ETF VBK: Vanguard Small-Cap Growth ETF XSLV: Invesco S&P SmallCap Low Volatility ETF The stock market has become extremely "top-heavy" with a few mega-cap tech stocks like AAPL, AMZN, MSFT, GOOGL largely driving market performance and being the difference maker in annual performance.
+12/31/19 MJ: 8.03% XOP: -27.38% LQDH: 1.48% SPY: 19.86% International Expo- sure IQLT - iShares Edge MSCI International Quality Factor ETF.
+VIGI - Vanguard In- ternational Dividend Appreciation ETF GSIE - Goldman Sachs ActiveBeta International Equity ETF We all know that proper diversification is essential to both risk management and long-term outperformance, and while the outlook for the U.S. markets remains strong, proper diversification must be maintained for investors with long-term time horizons.
+So, we've done a deep dive into the very overpopulated world of international ETFs and selected the few ETFs that we believe offer a superior combination of 1) Exposure to quality international companies, 2) Focus on developed economies (so this isn't about emerging markets) and 3) Are trading at an attractive valuation.
+1/14/2020 IQLT: 13.59% VIGI: 14.50% GSIE: 9.03% ACWX: 12.33% Opportunities in Small Caps IJR: iShares Core S&P Small-Cap ETF VBK: Vanguard Small-Cap Growth ETF XSLV: Invesco S&P SmallCap Low Volatility ETF The stock market has become extremely "top-heavy" with a few mega-cap tech stocks like AAPL, AMZN, MSFT, GOOGL largely driving market performance and being the difference maker in annual performance.
 While that's been a good thing for the last several years for many investors, the reality is that now they are also not as diversified as they should be on a market-cap basis.
 Proper diversification across multiple criteria (including market cap) is essential to long term outperformance and portfolio optimization, so it's always something we need to be focused on.
 But, to get a bit more tactical, after years of underperformance, there's a credible macro set up where small-caps can outperform in 2020.
-1/28/2020 IJR: -8.76% VBK: 11.13% XSLV: -29.73% IWM: -2.79% Finding Actionable Opportunities in the Biotech Sector IBB (iShares Biotech- nology ETF) SBIO (ALPS Medical Breakthroughs ETF) XBI (SPDR S&P Bio- tech ETF) What outperforms during a global health emergency like the Wuhan virus?
+1/28/2020 IJR: 19,68% VBK: 36.46% XSLV: -13.99% IWM: 26.14% Finding Actionable Opportunities in the Biotech Sector IBB (iShares Biotech- nology ETF) SBIO (ALPS Medical Breakthroughs ETF) XBI (SPDR S&P Bio- tech ETF) What outperforms during a global health emergency like the Wuhan virus?
 Historically, the biotech sector does, which rose 40% compared to 25% for the SPY following SARS in the early 2000s.
 But, investing in biotech is tough for an advisor.
 So, our goal for this Alpha issue was clear: Find the best biotech ETFs that today's advisors can actually allocate to.
-2/11/2020 IBB: 11.55% SBIO: 3.80% XBI: 21.93% SPY: 1.89%
+2/11/2020 IBB: 28.74% SBIO: 28.66% XBI: 52.95% SPY: 12.96%